Theoretical Neuroscience and Artificial Intelligence Laboratory (Dr. Simon Stringer)

 Engaged in several Collaborative Partnerships

-Our centre develops computer simulations of the neural and synaptic mechanisms underpinning various areas of brain function, including visual object recognition, spatial processing and navigation, motor function, language and consciousness.
+Our group develops computer simulations of the neural and synaptic mechanisms underpinning various areas of brain function, including visual object recognition, spatial processing and navigation, motor function, language and consciousness.

-The Oxford Centre for Theoretical Neuroscience and Artificial Intelligence is headed by Dr Simon Stringer.
-The Centre is based within the Oxford University's Department of Experimental Psychology.
+The Theoretical Neuroscience and Artificial Intelligence Laboratory is headed by Dr Simon Stringer.
+The group is based within the Oxford University's Department of Experimental Psychology.

-The Centre houses a large team of theoreticians, who are developing neural network computer models of various aspects of brain function and machine intelligence.
+The group houses a large team of theoreticians, who are developing neural network computer models of various aspects of brain function and machine intelligence.
 Research areas include:

 - Visual object recognition and processing of natural scenes;